feteti/feteti/README.md

-- Hi, I’m Felipe Teti, 23yrs old, Electrical Engineering Student at Escola Politécnica - Universidade de São Paulo.
+- Hi, I’m Felipe Teti, Electrical Engineer.
 -  I’m interested in quantitative finance, Control Theory and data science.
-Python is the language who I program most of my scripts.
 -  You can reach me using feteti@gmail.com or twitter @tetifelipe.
--  Currently in an internship as Fixed Income Desk Strategist at Morgan Stanley.
+-  Currently working as Fixed Income Desk Strategist at Morgan Stanley.

 <!---
 feteti/feteti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.